KarlFetter/Isotria-Genomics/scripts/kmer_genomics.md

 Use the unclassified reads, which should be cleaned of contaminants.

-## Jellyfish: Kmer Counting/Freq
+## Jellyfish/Smudeplot: Kmer models to ploidy estimate

 <details>
-<summary>Run the kmer counting script.
-Be mindful of the resources required here.</summary>
+<summary>Run the kmer counting script (1kmer_count.sh).
+Be mindful of the resources required here, they are large.</summary>

 ```
 #!/bin/bash